gpanders/passage/README.md

 Add a new password to the password store using

+    $ passage insert path/to/item

+or

-    $ passage init path/to/item
+    $ passage add path/to/item

-and you can retrieve a saved password from the store using
+You can retrieve a saved password from the store using

     $ passage show path/to/item